-For prospective homeowners who are almost mortgage ready, TREDC offers the MHEEP program, a lease-to-purchase arrangement that allows participants to lock in apurchase price, reside in their prospective home, and build credit through regular monthly lease payments over a period of up to 15-years.artipatthehavete option to buy the home at any point during the lease.
+For prospective homeowners who are 'almost mortgage ready,' TREDC offers the MHEEP program, a lease-to-purchase arrangement that allows participants to lock in a purchase price, reside in their prospective home, and build credit through regular monthly lease payments over a period of up to 10 years.
+Participants then have the option to buy the home at any point during the lease.
 This setup not only stabilizes their housing situation but also prepares them for future homeownership by allowing them time to improve their credit scores over time.
 Furthermore, the tenants' on-time rental payments are reported to credit bureaus, allowing them to slowly build their credit through participation in the MHEEP program.